apsoksosoaao/Geometry-dash-and-geode-source/README.md

-This is a source for sideloading
+This is a source for altstore,SideStore,Scarlet,Gbox,Esign,Bullfrog Assistant,Ksign,etc